Newms34/githubLesson/README.md

-# This repo is just for an intro to git and github!
+# This repo is just for an intro to git and github

+This is just the readme file.
+It uses Markdown syntax.